MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 I look for the following pieces of information:

 1. **Maximum figure size:** 89 mm (spans 1 column) or 183 mm (spans 2 columns) wide and maximum 247 mm high.  *This means our figures should be one of the two width dimensions and not a variation.
 We can have whatever height we need up to the maxium.*
-1. **Aspect ratio restrictions:** none listed. *That's fine because we have very specific dimensions.*
+1. **Aspect ratio restrictions:** none listed. *That's fine because they have very specific dimensions.* The aspect ratio is the ratio of the width to the height of the image.
+Some journals specify this.
+Others do not.
-1. **Color guidance or restrictions:** Color figures have a monetary charge in Nature's journals; uses four-color reproduction (they use cyan, magenta, yellow, and black (CMYK) inks for printed material). *If they charge for color, try to make a grayscale map.*
+1. **Color guidance or restrictions:** Color figures have a monetary charge in Nature's journals; color images use four-color reproduction (they use cyan, magenta, yellow, and black (CMYK) inks for printed material). *If they charge for color, try to make a grayscale map.* Grayscale is also a good choice because if someone prints the article on a black and white printer, the figure will still communicate well.
 1. **Font guidance or restrictions:** none listed for maps.  *Some journals will specify a particular font or that the font must be an open font.
 I suggest sticking with something fairly common unless you really need a special font.*
-1. **Format and quality:** electronic format, suggesting .JPG "at good enough quality to be assessed by referees".
+1. **Format and quality:** Nature specifies that you send images in an electronic format, suggesting .JPG "at good enough quality to be assessed by referees".
 Eventually, you'll submit higher quality figures for publication but not for the review process.  *Some journals will specify things like .eps files or .tiff of a certain dpi and may also expect certain color encoding (CMYK, RGB, etc.).
-For images, if dpi is not specified, I will usually use 600 dpi.
+For images, if dpi (dots per inch) is not specified, I will usually use 600 dpi.
 Note that if you can't supply a .eps file, a plain .svg is usually readable by Adobe Illustrator with minimal issues.*
 1. **Other limitations:** Nature dos not want figures to have separate panels within the same figure unless they are related to each other.
 This means we can only have one map per figure unless they are related.
+An example of a figure with panels related to each other is a time series multimap.

 Often you will need to piece together specs for maps from different sections of the author instructions.
 Parts of the figure specs, photography, or graphs may apply.